Common keymap editors

 - a new approach to modal editing that starts with the noun, so "word delete" instead of "delete word"

-Vi/Vim/NeoVim (termianl)
+Vi/Vim/NeoVim (terminal)

 - I actually don't use any of these